dankelley/oce/.github/ISSUE_TEMPLATE.md

 *Instructions: use this template, if it seems appropriate.
+For example, it only applies to bug reports, so if you are suggesting a new feature, you should just delete all the contents and write whatever you would like to write.
 If you have private data that are required for your example, you may email them to the developers, who will pledge to not to share them.
 Please delete this block before submitting the issue.*

 # Short summary of problem